Southern theater of the American Revolutionary War: Georgia

 Georgia Royal Governor James Wright nominally remained in power until January 1776, when the unexpected arrival of British ships near Savannah prompted the local Committee of Safety to order his arrest.
-Georgia Patriots and Loyalists alike believed the fleet had arrived to provide military support to the governor; it had been sent from the besieged British forces in Boston to acquire rice and other provisions.
+Georgia Patriots and Loyalists alike believed the fleet had arrived to provide military support to the governor; it had been sent from the besieged British forces in Boston to acquire locally-grown rice and other provisions, since British supply lines were stretched.
 Wright escaped captivity and reached the fleet.
 In the Battle of the Rice Boats in early March, the British successfully left Savannah with several merchant vessels containing the desired rice supplies.

 The Carolinas

 Sir Henry Clinton led the British land forces in the failed attack on Charleston.

 South Carolina's population was politically divided when the war began.
 The Lowcountry communities, dominated by Charleston, sided strongly with the Patriots, while the backcountry held a large number of Loyalist sympathizers.
 By August 1775, both sides were recruiting militia companies.
 In September, a Patriot militia seized Fort Johnson, Charleston's major defense works, and Governor William Campbell fled to a Royal Navy ship in the harbor.

 The seizure by Loyalists of a shipment of gunpowder and ammunition intended for the Cherokee caused an escalation in tensions that led to the first siege of Ninety Six in western South Carolina late November.
 Patriot recruiting was by then outstripping that of the Loyalists, and a major campaign (called the Snow Campaign due to unusually heavy snowfall) involving as many as 5,000 Patriots led by Colonel Richard Richardson succeeded in capturing or driving away most of the Loyalist leadership.
 Loyalists fled either to East Florida or to the Cherokee lands.
 A faction of the Cherokee, known as the Chickamauga, rose up in support of the British and Loyalists in 1776.
 They were finally defeated by militia forces from North and South Carolina.